Home Staging Tips and Ideas

 Lighting is Important

-“Light” and “bright” are keywords that describe what most home buyers are looking for their next home.
+“Light” and “bright” are keywords that describe what most home buyers are looking for in their next home.
 To achieve a well-lit room, you need natural light, layered with other light sources (floor lamps, table lamps, pendant lights, reading light, etc.).
 Together, it creates a positive feel and a feeling of warmth to any room which is important when showcasing your home for sale.

 Set the Mood

-If you have a gas fireplace, turning it on right before your house showing can give the house a little ambience.
+If you have a gas fireplace, turning it on right before your house showing can give the house a little ambiance.
 Make sure your thermostat is set to a comfortable temperature for buyers to linger, stay, and appreciate the warmth and comfort of your home

 Add a Splash of Colour

-Every color can bring in a certain feeling; it can bring in calmness, relaxation, the right energy or cheer needed to connect with buyers when showcasing your home for sale.
+Every color can bring in a certain feeling; it can bring in calmness, relaxation, the right energy, or cheer needed to connect with buyers when showcasing your home for sale.
 A pop of color can create just the right amount of personality and style.
 It is one of the most important tools in home staging.
 Oh, and it looks great on your listing photos too!

 Accessories are a Must

-When you‘ve done everything, and it feels like something is missing, this means it’s time to accessorize and add more details to pretty it up to achieve that magazine worthy look that your buyers wanted.
+When you‘ve done everything, and it feels like something is missing, this means it’s time to accessorize and add more details to pretty it up to achieve that magazine-worthy look that your buyers wanted.
 These small details make a big difference when buyers are browsing your home.
 Accessories may be defined as non-essentials, but they are a must in any room.

 Focus on Function

 Each room should have a clear purpose for buyers.
-The staging should work as a real-life instruction manual for them on how to maximize space and function of the whole house.
+The staging should work as a real-life instruction manual for them on how to maximize the space and function of the whole house.
 There shouldn’t be a question of where the TV should go?
-Or will my full sofa fit in the space for example.
+Or will my full sofa fit in the space for example?

-Lastly, Allow Your Buyers to Mentally Move In
+Lastly, Allow Your Buyers to Mentally Move-In

 Remove anything that can ruin the “moment”.
-Your personal stuff, your family photos, pet photos etc. These are distractions that can throw your buyers off.
+Your personal stuff, your family photos, pet photos, etc. These are distractions that can throw your buyers off.
 If your buyers cannot see themselves living in your home, then you’ve lost them.